MukendiMputu/DIMETODOApp/src-gen/documentation/docs/src/features/Create New List/index.md

 # Create New List

-This feature is about ...
+This feature is about creating a new todo list.
+After loging in you will get to the user dashboard where you manage you lists.

 ## CreateNewList